googlegenomics/gcp-variant-transforms/docs/setting_region.md

 information please refer to this [cloud SDK page](https://cloud.google.com/sdk/gcloud/reference/config/set).

-If you are running Variant Transforms from GitHub, you just need to specify region for Dataflow API as below.
+If you are running Variant Transforms from GitHub, you just need to specify region for the Dataflow API as below.

 ```bash
 python -m gcp_variant_transforms.vcf_to_bq ... \